Gabbe16/Gabbe16/README.md

 ## 👨‍💻 About Me

-I'm a [Your Job Title] with a passion for both software and web development.
+I'm a technical college graduate with a passion for both software and web development.
-Currently available for hire [Your Company] | [Freelancing/Available for Hire/Open Source Contributor].
+Currently available for hire.

 - 🌱 I’m currently learning
 - 💬 Ask me about